vibribbon/Linux_setup/cheatsheets/cheatsheet_terminal.md

 =====================================
 == IMPORTANT NOTES =================
 Entries here are Name;Usage;Example;install

 Linux systems are strictly case sensitive sudo invokes superuser permissions man keyword_name displays help for an item

+. /file-name will run a bash script (.sh) this is an abbreviation for source file-name
 | is the universal pipe to redirect output
 > redirects output to a file
 >> appends output to the end of a file